shahraj81/aida/tools/resolve-queries/README.md

 	2. graph_query.dtd
 	3. zerohop_query.dtd
 These files should not be renamed nor the content be changed without approval.
+- The input knowledge base in AIF format should be in a file with extension ttl.
 - In the next few days, NIST is going to work with NCC in order to provide the teams with a docker to make it easy for them to run this tool without having to install dependencies individually.